alexmirrington/javascript-learning/README.md

 A simple to-do list with very basic styling that allows you to add and remove to-do items.
 Items are stored in the browser's `localStorage`.

 ## Grapher
 A simple graphing application, capable of graphing basic data using SVGs.
+The current version fetches information about various cryptocurrencies.

 <img src="./grapher/grapher.png" alt="Grapher example" width="400px" >